4 Ways I’ve Learned to Take Space From My Partner (Who I Live With)

 3. Compartmentalize the Relationship

-Engage as per usual, but don’t spend time outside of the relationship reflecting on the relationship.
+For this tool, you simply engage as per usual but don’t spend time outside of the relationship reflecting on the relationship.

 The time you spend thinking or reflecting about a part of your life is actually a way of engaging with it and letting it impact you more deeply.

-So, for this tip, continue to connect with your partner, but take a break from thinking about the relationship while you’re not participating in it.
+So, for this tip, continue to connect with your partner, but take a break from thinking (or talking or journaling) about the relationship while you’re not participating in it.

 4. Noblie Silence